doodymack/pands-2021/README.md

 Week1:
 1. Reseaarch Iris Dataset- complete
 2. Get Iris DataSet (download to readme) -complete
+3. Research PANDAS- do the week 11.
+Research external sources
+4. Create a test file similar to fisdher data set and start tp 'play' with it- record learnings for readme
-3. Research websites/forums on ways to analyze the dataset
+5. Research websites/forums on ways to analyze the dataset
-4. Decision on final plan: MyAnalysis Plan- what attributes will be analysed/ how it will be presented/what histograms/ what are x & y for scattterplots (loook for correlations)
+6. Decision on final plan: MyAnalysis Plan- what attributes will be analysed/ how it will be presented/what histograms/ what are x & y for scattterplots (loook for correlations)
-5. Research examples of python code to analyse data (Fisher data set or similar), code repositories, python forums Week 2:
+7. Research examples of python code to analyse data (Fisher data set or similar), code repositories, python forums Week 2:
-6. Begin writing the code:
+8. Begin writing the code:
-7. Pull the data set to VSC file (text file?)
+9. Pull the data set to VSC file (text file?)
-8. Write program to error check
+10. Write program to error check
-9. Create a simpler dasta set file to check
+11. Create a simpler dasta set file to check
-10. Write program to:
+12. Write program to:
-11. pull the data set
+13. pull the data set
-12. Write python program to define: analyse the data Week 3:
+14. Write python program to define: analyse the data Week 3:
-13. Write python program to create histograms
+15. Write python program to create histograms
-14. Write python program to create scatter=plots
+16. Write python program to create scatter=plots
-15. Run program
+17. Run program
-16. Degbug
+18. Degbug
 Week 4:
-17. Look for ways to make code more elegant
+19. Look for ways to make code more elegant
-18. Create screenshots of histograms/scatterplots
+20. Create screenshots of histograms/scatterplots
-19. Paste screenshots to repository
+21. Paste screenshots to repository
-20. Update ReadMe file
+22. Update ReadMe file
 Week 5: comntingency